02/20/2026

 Expanded Employer Coverage

-This means more small and mid-sized employers will fall under NJFLA requirements.
+This expansion will bring many small and mid-sized employers under NJFLA requirements for the first time.

 Lowered Employee Eligibility Thresholds